minvws/nl-covid19-notification-app-website/_questions/en/6-hoe-werkt-de-app.md

 ---

-**The app sends you an notification if for a certain amount of time, you have been near someone who has tested positive for coronavirus.
+**The app sends you a notification if for a certain amount of time, you have been near someone who has tested positive for coronavirus.
 The notification can help you avoid passing the virus on to other people without knowing it.**

 <div class="md-timeline" markdown="1">